stripe/stripe-mirakl-connector/README.md

 ## Contributing to the application

 Pull requests are welcome.
-For major changes, open an issue first to discuss what you would like to change.

 Please make sure to update tests accordingly.

 ## License